kemalwork/Imagesound/README.md

 ############NOTE############
 I did attempt to retrieve information from the database and query it to a table in html but had no luck.
 I did however, manage to get it to work with a local host database with MySQL and PHPMyadmin.
 This was done by using php to establish a connection then using php to query the database and input it into the table.

+Also, i decided to use microsoft azure to host my database as it gave me the ability to add tables, database diagrams and more functionality that i am already familar and comfortable with as i am using this in my classes at University.